-The SWMP permit covers only discharges composed entirely of stormwater and does not include the following: fire fighting activities, landscape irrigation return-flow and uncontaminated springs.
+The SWMP permit covers only discharges composed entirely of stormwater and does not include the following: fire fighting activities, landscape irrigation return-flow, ground water and uncontaminated springs.
 None of the above non-stormwater discharges are anticipated for this site.
-However, discharges from the concrete washout area located on-site by contractor is anticipated and allowed under CDPS General Permit COR400000 Part I.A.1.b
+However, a specified concrete washout area is planned for this site and will be located by the contractor.

-• STORMWATER DEWATERING
+STORMWATER DEWATERING